-Now, the next thing to consider when raising your prices is you really shouldn’t go above 25% above your retail value, especially if you already have a pretty strong existing consumer base.
-And you also want to think about are you going to be introducing those prices because you’re introducing a new collection or you’re introducing a new line?
-Maybe you have your more accessible line and then you have a line that’s a little bit more higher price points.
+You really shouldn’t go 25% higher than your retail value, especially if you already have a pretty strong existing consumer base.
+Also, are you going to be introducing those prices because you’re introducing a new collection, or you’re introducing a new line?
+You may have your more accessible line, and then you have a line that’s a bit pricier.
 You don’t have to necessarily raise your prices on everything.
-In fact, more often than not, there are probably a couple items in your collection or in your assortment that you could probably stand to raise those prices on today.
-You don’t necessarily need to rise it on every single thing that you have in the collection.
+Usually there are probably a couple items in your collection or in your assortment that you could probably increase prices on today.
+But don’t raise the prices on everything.

-Now the last thing to think about when raising your prices are, is that price increase going to translate to my wholesale business or is that really just on the retail level?
-Now, for your existing retailers that you are working with, I highly suggest giving them the current wholesale price and then encouraging them actually to place larger reorders because you are giving them the preferred wholesale price.
-For all of the new wholesalers that you do business with, you can then increase your wholesale prices for them and start to transition into a different wholesale market.
-So preferred pricing for those who really believed in you and were willing to kind of help you with this process as you grew your business.
-Now, at the end of the day, being able to have a increased retail price with the same wholesale price for you is going to be really beneficial.
+The last thing to think about when raising your prices is, will the price increase go to my wholesale business, or is that really just on the retail level?
+For your existing retailers you are working with, I highly suggest giving them the current wholesale price, and then encouraging them actually to place larger reorders, because you are giving them the preferred price.
+For the new wholesalers that you do business with, you can then increase your wholesale prices for them, and start to transition into a different wholesale market.
+So, give preferred pricing for those who really believed in you, and were willing to help you grow your business.
+Being able to have an increased retail price with the same wholesale price, is going to be really beneficial.

 Your existing retailers are obviously going to welcome the increased margin on their side.
-And then of course for you on your e-commerce bracket, you’re also going to get so much of a better increase in your margins at the end of the day.
-Raising your prices, it can be scary.
-It’s tough to know exactly what to do, when to do it, and the right landscape.
-If you who are struggling at this moment with determining your price points and trying to figure out where to price yourself at, I highly suggest starting with the first point that I made, which is what story and what price point is your branding telling about your product?
-Once you can determine the right branding and the right images, the copy, the look and feel, what you charge is up to you.
+For your e-commerce bracket, you’re also going to get a much better increase in your margins.
+Raising your prices can be scary; it’s tough to know exactly what to do, when to do it, and the right landscape.
+If you who are struggling at this moment with determining your price points, and trying to figure out where to price yourself, I highly suggest starting with the first point that I made.
+What story and what price point is your branding telling about your product?
+Once you can determine the right branding and the right images, the copy, the look and feel… what you charge is up to you.